bharatkumar31/End-to-End-FinTech-Transaction-Analysis/README.md

 ### 5. Transaction Status:
  - A majority (83.20%) of the transactions were marked Successful.
  - A small proportion of Failed and Pending transactions highlighted potential areas for technical improvement.
+ - Most failures were from Net Banking(44 transactions failed), least failures were from credit card (only 30 transactions failed).

 ### 6. Merchant and Customer Insights:
  - The top 5 merchants accounted for a major share of overall transactions, indicating strong partnerships.
+Top merchants were Swiggy,BigbBasket, Myntra, Flipkart and Amazon.
  - The top 10 customers were identified as frequent, high-value users—signifying loyal customer segments.

 ### 7. Reports and Visualizations: